Gudahtt/prettier-plugin-sort-json/README.md

 yarn add --dev prettier-plugin-sort-json
 ```

+Then [follow these instructions](https://prettier.io/docs/en/plugins#using-plugins) to load the plugin.

-No configuration is necessary; Prettier will detect this plugin in your dependencies and use it automatically.
-There are some configuration options available ([described below](#configuration)), but they are all optional.
+There are some additional configuration options available ([described below](#configuration)), but they are all optional.

 ## Description